 Is earned by a USPS or A&P nonexempt employee for hours physically worked beyond 40 hours in a workweek instead of overtime pay.

-USPS Law Enforcement on work periods other than a 40 hour workweek must work the number of hours established for that period for overtime compensatory leave to apply.
+USPS sworn Law Enforcement employees who work periods other than a standard 40 hour workweek must work the number of hours established for that period for overtime compensatory leave to apply.

 Straight-time compensatory leave is provided as follows:

 To compensate a USPS Exempt employee for hours physically worked beyond 40 hours in a workweek unless the department head or appropriate authority approves payment.
-The USPS Exempt employee works in a position that has been designated as exempt from the Fair Labor Standards Act.
+The USPS Exempt employee works in a position that has been designated as exempt pursuant to the Fair Labor Standards Act.

 To compensate a USPS (Nonexempt and Exempt) or A&P Nonexempt employee when the employee works more than the required number of hours (up to 40) in the workweek during which a holiday occurs.